mnot/I-D/httpbis-alt-svc/draft.md

-For example, if an origin advertises a "http2" alternate service using an "Alt-Svc" response header field, the client ought to immediately establish a connection to the alternate service, and use it in preference to the origin connection once available.
+For example, if an origin advertises a "http2" alternate service using an "Alt-Svc" response header field, the client ought to immediately establish a connection to the most preferable alternate service, and use it in preference to the origin connection once available.
 The client is not required to block requests; the origin connection can be used until the alternate connection is established.

 Furthermore, if the connection to the alternate service fails or is unresponsive, the client MAY fall back to using the origin, or a less